 1. You’ve had an immersive experience in all the working parts of a business.

-Most likely, you have learned how to be flexible, filling different roles as needed and gaining a holistic view of how the business operates.
+Most likely, you have learned to be flexible, filling different roles as needed and gaining a holistic view of how the business operates.
 This immersive experience has given you a great deal of knowledge about and appreciation for how various business functions work together for a common goal.

 3. You’ve developed communication skills that enable you to influence people who are senior to you.